bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-config-map-and-secrets.rst

   the value should be ``""`` (an empty string).
-* If you're deploying the second node in the cluster, the value should be the BigchainDB public key of the first/original node in the cluster, inside double quotes.
+* If you're deploying the second node in the cluster, the value should be the BigchainDB public key of the first/original node in the cluster.
   For example,
   ``"EPQk5i5yYpoUwGVM8VKZRjM8CYxB6j8Lu8i8SG7kGGce"``
-* If there are two or more other nodes already in the cluster, the value should be a colon-separated list of the BigchainDB public keys of those other nodes, inside double quotes.
+* If there are two or more other nodes already in the cluster, the value should be a colon-separated list of the BigchainDB public keys of those other nodes.
   For example,
   ``"DPjpKbmbPYPKVAuf6VSkqGCf5jzrEh69Ldef6TrLwsEQ:EPQk5i5yYpoUwGVM8VKZRjM8CYxB6j8Lu8i8SG7kGGce"``